Follow Google’s progressive enhancement principles; start here:

 - Link your CSS & JS externally; these assets are what improves your layout & enhancing behavior

 Progressive enhancement effectively deprecated Google’s AJAX Crawling Specification in October 2015 (it was introduced early 2009); more about that here.
 What this means: Google has adopted a more progressive approach towards crawling a web page/web app.
 This is great news, granted you follow Google’s basic SEO principles!
-If you don’t, it won’t be very hard to wrap your head around it.
+If you don’t, it won’t be very hard to wrap your head around it with a plethora of SEO best practices available at Google (Webmaster Principles) and right here in our search engine optimization blog.

 Follow Google’s Webmaster Principles: